fekaputra/shacl-plugin/README.md

 ### About

-The plugin is tried and tested using Protege 5.5.0 on
+The plugin is tried and tested using Protege 5.5.0 on and Mac OSX Monterey with OpenJDK Temurin 8.
-* Debian 10 (Buster) with OpenJDK 11,
-* Windows 10 (1809) with the bundled JRE 8,
-* and Mac OSX Catalina with JDK 8.

-The plugin developed using TopBraid SHACL Engine 1.3.1 [2] and Apache Jena 3.14.0 [3].
+The plugin developed using TopBraid SHACL Engine 1.3.2 [2] and Apache Jena 3.17.0 [3].

 The plugin was developed by Xiashuo Lin (`@xlin`) and Fajar Ekaputra (`@fekaputra`) at TU Wien.
 Later on, André Wolski (`@locke`) contributed significantly to clean up the old code and added several features.